Moondance

 several delays.

-"We're going to have it wrapped up by May 21," Bieloh said
+"We're going to have it wrapped up by May 21," Bieloh said with a laugh.

 The biggest hiccup during the construction was heavy rain that caused